TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Reverse Culture Shock

 When most people return home after a trip abroad, they're excited — to sleep in their own bed, see their friends, and share their experiences.
 Returning home from a study abroad program can be a little different.
-Sometimes you can experience reverse culture shock.
+Sometimes, you can experience reverse culture shock.
 Don't be alarmed when your fellow natives are not quite as enthusiastic about the French way of life as you are.
 The reaction is perfectly normal.
 Remember that it may take you a few months to get back into the routine at home following such a drastic change to your daily routine.
-The best way to cure this is to either plan another trip or start appreciating your hometown and discovering what it has to offer that you haven't seen before — treat your hometown as you would a foreign city and get exploring.
+The best way to cure this is to either plan another trip or start appreciating your hometown and discovering what it has to offer that you haven't seen before — treat your hometown as you would a foreign city and explore.

 For More Info on Student Living in Paris